 Foodborne illnesses are commonly associated with raw meats that sit out for longer than they should.
 Meat provides the ideal environment for bacteria to breed, so the U.S. Department of Agriculture cautions consumers against thawing raw meat at room temperature.
-In fact, raw meat should never sit out in temperatures above 40 degrees Fahrenheit for extended periods of time -- for any reason.
+In fact, raw meat should never sit out in temperatures above 40 F for extended periods of time – and never longer than two hours for any reason.

 The Two-Hour Rule

 The type of meat doesn't matter when it comes to the two-hour rule.
 If it’s raw, it’s no longer safe to eat once it sits out at room temperature for two hours.
 Once you've reached the two-hour time limit, bacteria that is naturally found on raw meat begins to grow to levels that are unsafe for consumption.
 Do not refrigerate or cook meat that sits out for more than two hours; throw it away.

 Don’t allow raw meat to sit out after you buy it.
 Instead, refrigerate raw meat immediately after purchasing it from the supermarket or butcher.
 Although refrigeration does not destroy bacteria on raw meat, the 40 F or less temperatures inside the refrigerator do inhibit their growth.
 Bring a cooler filled with ice to store your meat if you are not going straight home.
 The icy temperatures of the cooler keep raw meat safe from excess bacterial growth until you can get it to the refrigerator.

 Popping a package of raw beef, lamb, pork or veal in the refrigerator after purchase gives you about three to five days of storage time before cooking is necessary; poultry and ground meats last a little less in the fridge – up to two days.
 The same raw meats last for an indefinite amount of time in the freezer, often up to a year before taste and texture begins to change.
 Although the changes are not a safety issue, they may affect the intended taste of the dishes you prepare.